 Black Beauty by Anna Sewell

 An easy classic for kids.
 This is the story of a horse’s fall from grace in the 1870s.
 Black Beauty begins his life on a fancy horse farm in England.
-He becomes a carriage and hunting horse for a family who cares for him well, but with each subsequent owner, he is treated poorly.
+He becomes a carriage horse for a family who cares for him well, but with each subsequent owner, he is treated worse.
 Whipped to exhaustion, his health suffers.
-He retires to life as it began, but not without the reader shedding a few tears.
+He retires to life as it began.

 War Horse by Michael Morpurgo